Director: Zoya Akhtar

 Like that one, Gully Boy is bursting with powerful moments and scenes.
 Safeena’s entrance scene on the bus leaps to mind and how those few introductory seconds tell you so much about these two people.
 Equally, the entire bromance of MC Sher and Murad will go down in the history books.
 Or there’s the look of sheer awe on Murad’s face when he sees rap up close for the first time from someone that looks like him when MC Sher performs at his college.
 One of my personal favourites is a scene where Safeena is caught lying by her parents for going out and meeting friends behind their back to which she tells them she doesn’t want to lie but what choice does she have?
 Will they ever accept the idea of her wearing lipstick and going out and having fun, she asks.
 Never.

-In the end its hard to pinpoint what stays with you most about Gully Boy.
+In the end it’s hard to pinpoint what stays with you most about Gully Boy.
 There’s so much to take in and appreciate.
 The way it shows Bombay, as this almost dream-like city so full of possibility.
-Or that rousing ending, one of the best in recent memory.
-Those last few moments take you somewhere else entirely, leaving you empowered, energised and ready to follow your dreams.
+Or that rousing ending and those last few moments take you somewhere else entirely, leaving you empowered, energised and ready to follow your dreams.
 To take over the world.
 Tera time aagaya.
+(Your time has come)